openpnp/openpnp/Advanced-Motion-Control.md

 Some of the new features are visible in the GUI, such as [[Machine Axes]] / [[Axis Mapping|Mapping-Axes]] that was formerly done by hacking the `machine.xml` file.
 Some features have moved to different parts of the GUI such as [[Backlash-Compensation]].
 But all the really "advanced" features are initially inactive or even hidden to keep it simple.
 This guide aims to document these features so you can enable them step-by-step.

-Note: as long as Advanced Motion Control is only available in the testing version and the older OpenPnP 2.0 versions are still in use, this guide also acts as a repository for instructions that have completely changed from the previous ways.
+Note: This guide also acts as a repository for instructions that have completely changed from the previous ways.
 Some parts may later be incorporated into existing Wiki pages to replace or complement existing instructions.

 ## Migration from a previous Version